Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ## Snippets

 Snippets are the great way to reuse the sample code.
 Snippets allow us to verify that the code in our samples and READMEs is always up to date, and passes unit tests.
+We have added the snippet [here](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-dpg/Azure.Template.Generated/tests/Samples/TemplateServiceSamples.HelloWorld.cs#L30) in a sample and used it in the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-dpg/Azure.Template.Generated/README.md#create-resource).
 Please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#updating-sample-snippets) to add snippets in your samples.

 ## Export Public API